PiSupply/Ryanteck/README.md

 ![banner](banner.png)

-[Pi-Supply](https://uk.pi-supply.com) is one of the official distributers and manufacturers of [Ryanteck](https://ryanteck.uk) products including; RTK.GPIO, RTK Motor Controller board and RTC Traffic HAT for the Raspberry Pi.
+[Pi-Supply](https://uk.pi-supply.com) is one of the official distributers and manufacturers of [Ryanteck](https://ryanteck.uk) products including; RTK.GPIO, RTK Motor Controller board and RTK Traffic HAT for the Raspberry Pi.
 These product were designed by Ryan Walmsley at Ryanteck Ltd.

 # Board overview